 You must enroll during your employer’s open enrollment period, and elect an amount to contribute during the next twelve months.
-The annual election limit is $2,500, which may not be enough to cover your entire expense.
+The annual election limit is $2,600 in 2017, which may not be enough to cover your entire expense.
 However, if your spouse also has access to an FSA where he or she works, the combined amount should suffice.

 No Credit Check Allowed

 An FSA also allows for LASIK eye surgery financing without the need for a credit check.
 Your employer cannot pull a copy of your consumer report, or check your credit score during the enrollment process.